-In order to fulfil their duty under Sections 157 and 175 of the Education Act 2002, all educational settings to whom the duty applies, should have in place arrangements that reflect the importance of safeguarding and promoting the welfare of children
+In order to fulfil our duty under Sections 157 and 175 of the Education Act 2002, CCE educational settings will ensure that arrangements that reflect the importance of safeguarding and promoting the welfare of children are robustly in place.

-All schools should give effect to their duty to safeguard and promote the welfare of their pupils under the Education Act 2002 and, where appropriate, under the Children Act 1989 by:
+WE give effect to our duty to safeguard and promote the welfare of our pupils under the Education Act 2002 and, where appropriate, under the Children Act 1989 by:

-- Creating and maintaining a safe learning environment for children and young people - Identifying where there are child welfare concerns and taking action to address them, in partnership with other organisations where appropriate.
+- Creating and maintaining a safe learning environment for children and young people - Identifying where there are child welfare concerns and taking action to address them, in partnership with other organisations, where appropriate.

 These duties are further reinforced within Keeping Children Safe in Education - Statutory Guidance for schools and colleges: Revised guidance September 2020.
-This guidance must be adhered to in full by all schools and colleges.
+This guidance must be adhered to, in full, by all schools and colleges.

-This policy develops procedures and good practice within our school, to ensure that there is an understanding of the duty to safeguard and promote the welfare of all children and young people including those who are vulnerable.
+This policy develops procedures and good practice within our school, to ensure that there is an understanding of the duty to safeguard and promote the welfare of all children and young people, including those who are vulnerable.
 We endeavor to provide a safe and welcoming environment where children and young people are respected and feel valued.
 It provides evidence of how this will be implemented within our school and within multi-agency working arrangements.